 No, one medium-sized sweet potato has about 20 carbohydrates and 3 grams of fiber.
 If you're counting carbs, you can swap the sweet potato in this recipe with cauliflower, which has about 2 net carbs.

-There are 450 calories in this Arugula Salad.
+There are 450 calories in this arugula salad.

 "📖 Recipe"